Norwich Stargazing & Astronomy Report

 What Bortle class is Norwich?

-Norwich is Bortle Class 8 (SQM 18.88), a poor city sky for astronomy.
+Norwich is Bortle Class 7 (SQM 18.91), a poor urban/suburban sky for astronomy.

 Is Norwich good for stargazing?

 Not for serious deep-sky observing.
-Norwich is a poor city sky where the Moon, planets, and a handful of bright targets are the realistic options from the city itself.
+Norwich is a poor urban/suburban sky where the Moon, planets, and a handful of bright targets are the realistic options from the city itself.

 Is Norwich good for astrophotography?

 Broadband deep-sky imaging is heavily compromised from Norwich and a Bortle 4 or darker site is strongly recommended.
-Even narrowband imaging is difficult from Norwich without careful processing.
+Narrowband imaging of bright emission nebulae remains viable from Norwich with appropriate Ha or OIII filters.

 What can you observe from Norwich?

-Primary targets from Norwich include Moon, planets, bright stars, double stars, solar system events.
+Primary targets from Norwich include Moon, planets, bright double stars, bright open clusters, narrowband imaging with careful processing.
 Targets such as visual deep-sky observing, broadband galaxies, reflection nebulae are not realistic from this sky.

 Where are darker skies near Norwich?

-The closest meaningfully darker mapped site is Neatishead, about 16 km north east of Norwich, reaching Bortle 4.
+The closest meaningfully darker mapped site is Barton Turf, about 17 km north east of Norwich, reaching Bortle 4.

 When is the sky darkest in Norwich?